LET'S GET IN TOUCH

 Read more about the Bernedoodle HERE.

-Australian Mountain Doodle: Australian Shepherd, Bernese Mountain Dog, and Poodle hybrid- Smart, loyal, eager to please, easy to train, medium energy level, therapy and service dog potential, mellow, social and outgoing.
+Australian Mountain Doodle: Australian Shepherd, Bernese Mountain Dog, and Poodle hybrid- Smart, loyal, eager to please, easy to train, medium energy level, therapy and service dog potential, friendly, social and outgoing.

 Read more about the Australian Mountain Doodle HERE.